 After a brutal crime in Pierce County, John created the nation's first "Sex Predator Notification Law", later approved by the U.S. Supreme Court.
 He also was a major participant in the re-writing of Washington's sex predator laws, receiving special recognition from the Tennis Shoe Brigade.
 Later, John's office wrote the nation's first sex predator Civil Commitment law.
 After John helped support the law's passage, the U.S. Supreme Court upheld it.

 When he became Executive, John joined the Sound Transit Board right at the time the agency was forced to announce it was far over budget and behind schedule.
 John wasted no time turning the troubled agency around.
 Although it was tradition for members to serve only two years as Chair of the Board, John was asked by fellow members to serve an unprecedented four straight years, stepping down in January 2008.
-When John took over as Chair, the Link Light Rail line to the airport was less than 10% complete.
-Today it is more than 95% complete and on time and on budget.
+When John took over as Chair, the Link Light Rail line to the airport was less than 10% complete, when he left it was more than 95% complete and on time and on budget.

 John’s combination of skills as a trial lawyer, negotiator, agency head, economic development executive and his far-reaching contacts in the government and business community make him invaluable in complex negotiations and settlements.